ACAPOLLiNATiONS

 “A multi-lingual, compelling collection of folklore songs, where archaic musical systems are reimagined for three vivacious voices.
 In this performance, Tui Mamaki (French-Kiwi), Chelsea Prastiti (Greek-Kiwi) and Sally Howe (Cook Island-Kiwi) interweave songs from their grandmothers – both genetic and imagined – with a bespoke repertoire issue of Tui Mamaki’s love affair with Bulgarian Folklore.
 Evocative melodies, stirringly close harmony and stories of longing, harvest and transcendence.”

 ACAPOLLiNATiONS, founded in 2013, released their debut EP in 2014, alongside concerts at CJC Creative Jazz Club Aotearoa & Hamilton Garden Arts Festival.
 This EP featured Bulgaria Folk Choral Classics, imbued with the fresh playful arrangements of Tui Mamaki – developing rhythmical and harmonic themes, with space for improvisation.
 Tui then traveled to the Balkans (Bulgaria) to immerse herself in the vocal traditions that inspire the work.
 In 2016-17 this unique trio enchanted audiences at Prana Festival, Titirangi Festival of Music, Te Uru Contemporary Art Gallery (Waitakere) & Luminate.
-Their return to the stage in 2022, with a new repertoire and the record “M/OTHER Tongue”, is enriched by further travels and by motherhood.
+Their return to the stage in 2022 (including WOMADNZ 2023) – with the album and show “M/OTHER Tongue” – is enriched by further travels and by motherhood.

 “Hauntingly beautiful…”